metadsl/metadsl/README.md

 For example, if someone comes up with a new way of executing linear algebra or wants to try out a new way of optimizing expressions, they should be able to write those things in a pluggable manner, so that users can try them out with minimal effort.

 This means we have to explicitly expose the protocols of the different levels to foster distributed collaboration and reuse.

+## Notes on GS

+Julia connection

+History, had E2E version working on writing NP code, rew

+Chance for Python to leepfrog what julia has done, using ideas from APL to compile array expression optmimially.

+Fracturing in numerical community.

+Once there was NP, then pandas came and sat on top of it.

+Now there are a lot of things, all with different underlying representations

+Easy access to linear algebra operations.
+Regression, generelizaed linear model.
+May want to use unstructured data and neural networks.

+Pandas -> Sparse vector or one hot vecotr? no fly.
+-> If I have out of memory?
+Well then we go to dask and pyspark.

+Tremendous amount of inconsistancy.

+At GS: Grammer of for univeriant time series, expressive.
+Anyone could understand anyone elses code.
+Functional programming paradigm for constructing objects on a DAG, side effect free way to describe, -> Ability to understand code that other people wrote.

+Functional, side effect, let you get down to low level, but allow high level descriptions, allow handling sparseness, distributed nature.

+Perhaps I should write another DSL, did this in Julia,

+Haskell takes you away from the python community.

+---

+Telling a story

+Highlight shortcomings, allow uniform API.

+Want consistant API.
+There isn't a good tool to build it, need tool build

+Remove MoA

+just a backend uarray

+How to get

+Add numba

+add Graph

 ## Development